alexmccabe/nodejs-framework/README.md

 Content Security Policy can be configured from `config/{env}.js`.
 This is handled by `helmetjs/referrer-policy` (https://github.com/helmetjs/referrer-policy).

-Information on available referrer settings can be found on [Scott Helme's website](https://scotthelme.co.uk/a-new-security-header-referrer-policy/).
+Information on available referrer settings can be found on [Scott Helmet's website](https://scotthelme.co.uk/a-new-security-header-referrer-policy/).

 ```sh
 DISABLE_HTTP_REFERRER="TRUE"